Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation: Sparse grid approximation of the parameter-to-solution map

 where $\ell(i) = \lceil\log_2(i)\rceil$.
 Compared to \eqref{eq:basic_profit}, here we have set $C_1=C_2=\eps=1$ and $\alpha=0$ for simplicity. \item A modified version of the improved profit from Section \ref{sec:improved_profit}, namely

 where again $\ell(i) = \lceil\log_2(i)\rceil$.
 Compared to Section~\ref{sec:improved_profit}, we have set $C_1=C_2=\gamma=1$ and neglected the factor $r_{\ell}(\bnu)$. \end{itemize}

-We estimate the approximation error of the sparse grid approximations with the following computable quantity: $\frac{1}{N} \sum_{i=1}^N \norm{\m_{\tau h}(\by_i) - \II_{\Lambda}[\m_{\tau h}] (\by_i)}{L^{2}([0,T], H^1(D))}$, where $N=1024$, $\left(\by_i\right)_{i=1}^N$ are i.i.d. standard normal samples of dimension $2^{10}$ each and $\m_{hk}(\by_i)$ denotes the corresponding space and time approximation of the sample paths.
+We estimate the approximation error of the sparse grid approximations with the following computable quantity: $\frac{1}{N} \sum_{i=1}^N \norm{\m_{\tau h}(\by_i) - \II_{\Lambda}[\m_{\tau h}] (\by_i)}{L^{2}(0,T, H^1(D))}$, where $N=1024$, $\left(\by_i\right)_{i=1}^N$ are i.i.d. standard normal samples of dimension $2^{10}$ each and $\m_{hk}(\by_i)$ denotes the corresponding space and time approximation of the sample paths.

 Observe that if the time step is $\tau = 2^{-n}$, then the parameter-to-finite element solution map depends only on the first $n+1$ levels of the Lévy-Ciesielski expansion.
 In our case, $n=8$, so the maximum relevant level is $L=9$, i.e. 512 dimensions.
-In the following numerical examples we always approximate fewer dimensions, which means that the time-discretization error is negligible compared to the parametric approximation error.
+In the following numerical examples we always approximate fewer dimensions, which means that the time-discretization error is negligible compared to the parametric approximation error. \pgfplotsset{ every axis label/.append style={font= }, every tick label/.append style={font= }, legend style={nodes={scale=0.9, transform shape}} }

 The results are displayed in Figure \ref{fig:conv_test_SG}.
 In the top plot, we observe that using basic profits leads to a sub-algebraic convergence rate which decreases as the number of approximated dimensions increases.
 Conversely, improved profits leads to a robust algebraic convergence of order about $\frac{1}{2}$.
 Piecewise \emph{quadratic} interpolation is optimal as predicted in Section \ref{sec:improved_profit} and it delivers the same convergence rate as piecewise linear interpolation.
-Hence, the restriction in Theorem \ref{th:conv_SG_L1} is possibly an artefact of the proof.
+Hence, the restriction in Theorem \ref{th:conv_SG_L1} is possibly an artifact of the proof.
 In view of Remark \ref{rk:optimality_improved_profit_SG}, it seems unnecessary to test higher polynomial degrees.
-In the bottom left plot, we observe that the number of active dimensions (i.e., those dimension which are seen by the sparse-grid algorithm) grows similarly for all methods, with the basic profit having a slightly higher value.
-Finally, we verify numerically that the approximation power of the method does not degrade when space and time approximations are refined, see the bottom right plot in Figure~\ref{fig:conv_test_SG}.
+In the bottom left plot, we observe that the number of active dimensions (i.e., those dimension which are seen by the sparse grid algorithm) grows similarly for all methods, with the basic profit having a slightly higher value.
+Finally, we verify numerically that the approximation power of the method does not degrade when space and time approximations are refined, see the bottom left plot in Figure~\ref{fig:conv_test_SG}.